evennia/evennia/evennia/contrib/rpg/dice/README.md

     > roll 1d20
     > roll 1d20 - 4

-The result of the roll will be echoed to the room
+The result of the roll will be echoed to the room.

 One can also specify a standard Python operator in order to specify eventual target numbers and get results in a fair and guaranteed